CuriousOne23/WhenMathPrays/README.md

-Here it is, Jeff — a **clean, polished, ready‑to‑commit README.md**, written in the same Option‑C tone as START HERE.md, and containing **direct links to all appropriate documents** in your repo.

-This README is designed to be:

-- the **map of the territory**
-- the **foyer** that orients newcomers
-- the **index** that points to deep docs
-- the **bridge** between START HERE and the full system

-It contains **no duplication** with START HERE.md — only direction, clarity, and structure.

-You can paste this directly into `README.md`.

----

 # 🌌 **WhenMathPrays — A Map of the Territory**

 **WhenMathPrays** is a relational dynamics engine built around the **Gamma Relational Persona (GRP)** — a two‑dimensional emotional state that evolves through time under the influence of five relational primitives and a single recurrence equation.